+Emotional intelligence training can help you make better decisions about how to deal with people problems at work.
 Have you ever wanted to tell your boss what you really think?
 Most of us, maybe all of us, have felt that way at one time or another.
 Some of us have even wanted to include a healthy dose of profanity as we share our innermost feelings!
 Some of us have even gone ahead and done it, often with disastrous results.
-Emotional intelligence is the idea of learning how to manage our emotions to achieve a positive outcome for ourselves and everyone else.
+Emotional intelligence training is learning how to manage our emotions to achieve a positive outcome for ourselves and everyone else.
 Of course, there’s more to it than that.
 Emotional intelligence also involves being aware of other peoples’ emotions, responding appropriately to emotions in other people, and learning how to influence the emotions of others.

 Examples of Good and Bad Emotional Intelligence